Speaker Ryan opens door to delayed corporate tax cut

 Some analysts have said that residents of New York and New Jersey would be among those hardest hit by the changes to deductions.

-Voters in New Jersey elected a Democratic governor on Tuesday, ending eight years of Republican rule, while Virginia elected a Democrat to succeed the outgoing Democratic governor.
+Voters in New Jersey elected a Democratic governor on Tuesday, ending eight years of Republican rule, while Virginia elected a Democrat to succeed its outgoing Democratic governor.

 “The Republicans should look at the elections last night, and it should be a giant stop sign for their tax bill.
 Where did they get clobbered?
 In the suburbs.
 Where does the tax bill clobber middle-class and upper middle-class people?
 In the suburbs,” Schumer said.

-There are enough Republicans in the House from high-tax states to torpedo the tax bill, given that Democrats are likely to be united in their opposition to it.
+There are enough Republicans from high-tax states in the House to torpedo the tax bill, given that Democrats are likely to be united in their opposition to it.
 Republicans, who have a slim 52-48 majority in the Senate, also may need support from Democrats to pass their version of the bill.

+Thune told reporters this week’s state elections were a wake-up call for his party in Congress.

+“It does speak to the need for us to get accomplishments ... think right now there’s a general frustration in the country that even though we’ve gotten some things done on our agenda, that some of the big-ticket items remain unfinished.”

+Collins, a key moderate whose vote will likely be needed to pass the Republican tax legislation, demurred when asked whether the Senate bill will leave the estate tax in place.

+“Until it is released I’ve been asked not to comment on the specifics, but it’s certainly true that I expressed reservations about having complete repeal of the estate tax,” Collins told reporters.

-Additional reporting by Doina Chiacu, Susan Cornwell, Katanga Johnson and Amanda Becker; Writing by Alistair Bell; Editing by Paul Simao
+Additional reporting by Doina Chiacu, Katanga Johnson and Amanda Becker; Writing by Alistair Bell; Editing by Paul Simao